mhgolestan/MatlabPNM/README.md

 </p> -->

 ## Installation
-* Download the reposity as a zip file.
+* Download the repository as a zip file.
 For the latest release, please check [releases page](https://github.com/mhgolestan/MatlabPNM/releases/) for available downloads.
 * Extract the zip archive on your computer.

 #### MATLAB installation